thunder/thunder-distribution/docs/developer-guide/migration/migrate-3-6.md

 drush pmu libraries
 ```

-Also, the thunder_riddle module was removed from the distribution.
+The thunder_riddle module was removed from the distribution as well.
 Make sure you disable the module, before you start
 the update process.

 ```bash
 drush pmu thunder_riddle
 ```

-Since the riddle_marketplace module will not be required by Thunder anymore, you ned to add it to your own
+Since the riddle_marketplace module will not be required by Thunder anymore, you need to add it to your own
 composer.json.

 ```bash